jenkoian/hacktoberfest-checker/README.md

 ## Running the app

-* [Generate a GitHub personal access token](https://github.com/settings/tokens) to ensure you don't get rate limited easily.
+* [Generate a GitHub personal access token](https://github.com/settings/tokens) to ensure you don't get rate limited as often.

 * Export the GitHub token as an environment variable for Node.js to use.
     * Mac/Linux: `export GITHUB_TOKEN=YOUR_TOKEN`